tulir/shitlerd/README.md

 ## API
 ### Creating a game
-You can create a game by making a POST request to `/create`.
+You can create a game by making a GET request to `/create`.
 This will simply return the name of the newly created game.

 ### Connecting
 The connection is made using WebSockets.
 The primary (currently the only) socket is at `/socket`.